apollographql/apollo-client/docs/source/apollo-server/guide.md

 Not every field needs a resolve function.
 In the example above, `Author.firstName` doesn't have a resolve function, because the value is already on the Author object that the `RootQuery.author` resolve function returned.
 If the schema doesn't define a resolve function for a field, the server will try to apply the default resolve function, which looks for the property on the input value that has the same name as the field.

-Resolve functions should be kept as simple as possible, complicated logic should be encoded in the connectors, which is why the resolve functions on their own will not do anything useful.
+As a general rule of thumb, resolve functions should only use connectors and not depend on any external libraries.
+They should be kept as simple as possible, and any complicated logic should be moved into a connector, which is why the resolve functions on their own will not do anything without the corresponding connectors.

 In order for the server to use the resolve functions instead of the mocked schema, mocks has to be commented out from `server.js`: